kirtanpatel98/savvy_snackbars/README.md

     );
 ```

-### A snackbar featuring a loading animation while a network call is in progress
+### A snackbar featuring a loading animation while a network call is in progress.

 ```dart
 SavvySnackBars.showCustomSnackBar(